Acronis raises $250M at a $2.5B+ valuation to double down on cyber protection services – TechCrunch

 “We didn’t need the money, but now we will invest it to grow faster and capitalise on our leadership,” Beloussov said in an interview.

 New-wave revenues, based on its newer (not legacy) products such as Acronis Cyber Protect, grew 100% during the pandemic, he added.
-“We are spending they money on engineers and M&A to complement our cyber protection,” he said.
+“We are spending the money on engineers and M&A to complement our cyber protection,” he said.
 “We have a single mission, which is to protect all data applications, providing privacy and security in one package.
 We protect about 10 million workloads today and we are aiming to grow that to 100x.
 There is a lot to do in terms of making that protection easier and deeper for our customers.”

 He said that while the company is continuing to remain private, it’s also starting to think about its next steps, which could involve a public listing or a sale, in the next 12-24 months.